Woman on the Run (November 29, 1950)

 Written by Alan Campbell and Norman Foster from a story by Sylvia Tate

-The Actors: Ann Sheridan (Eleanor Johnson), Dennis O'Keefe (Dannyboy Leggett, newspaper reporter for the Graphic), Robert Keith (Inspector Martin Ferris), Ross Elliott (Frank Johnson), Frank Jenks (Detective Homer Shaw), John Qualen (Mailbus), J. Farrell MacDonald (Sea Captain on the beach), Joan Shawlee (the blonde), Steven Geray (Dr. Arthur Hohler), Reiko Sato (Susie, Sammy's dance partner), Victor Sen Yung (Sammy Chung), Jane Liddell (the police woman following Eleanor), Tom Dillon (Joe 'Bug' Gordon), Mike Donovan (Irish cop), Franklyn Farnum (the coroner), Milton Kibbee (man yelling from the apartment house), Syd Saylor (owner of Sullivan's Grotto), William J. O'Brien (waiter at Sullivan's Grotto), Lee Roberts (cop), Jeffrey Sayre (police detective), Sammee Tong (witness to Suzie's fall), Ray Walker (the piano player), Eddy Waller (the storekeeper), Stephen Carruthers (man she kisses on the street), Frank Baker (morgue attendant)
+The Actors: Ann Sheridan (Eleanor Johnson, woman on the run), Dennis O'Keefe (Dannyboy Leggett, newspaper reporter for the Graphic), Robert Keith (Inspector Martin Ferris), Ross Elliott (Frank Johnson, man on the run), Frank Jenks (Detective Homer Shaw), John Qualen (Maibus), J. Farrell MacDonald (Sea Captain on the beach), Joan Shawlee (blonde drunk woman in Sullivan's), Steven Geray (Dr. Arthur Hohler), Reiko Sato (Susie, Sammy's dance partner), Victor Sen Yung (Sammy Chung), Jane Liddell (mail girl at the department store), Tom Dillon (Joe 'Bug' Gordon, the murdered man), Mike Donovan (Irish cop), Franklyn Farnum (the coroner), Milton Kibbee (man yelling from the apartment house), Syd Saylor (owner of Sullivan's Grotto), William J. O'Brien (waiter at Sullivan's Grotto), Lee Roberts (cop), Jeffrey Sayre (police detective), Sammee Tong (witness to Suzie's fall), Ray Walker (the piano player), Eddy Waller (the storekeeper), Stephen Carruthers (man she kisses on the street), Frank Baker (morgue attendant)

 Free Download of the old movie Woman on the Run

-No Wonder So Many Men are Bachelors . . .
+No Wonder So Many Men are Bachelors, or, Death on the Roller Coaster

 John Qualen and Ann Sheridan